Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 6. __workflow__: Step by step pipeline.
 7. __README__: This document.

-## Overview of an example workflow: Fastq data quality checking
+## Overview of the workflow: Pre-processing of the PacBio raw reads, genome assembly and polishing

-This is an example workflow to check the quality of the paired-end fastq files using `FastQC` software.
+This is the workflow to show a step-by-step pipeline to assemble a maize genome with PacBio long reads.

 ![](graphs/Diagram.png)